Salem witch trials

-In the years after the trials, "several of the accusers – mostly teen-age girls – admitted that they had fabricated their charges."
+In the years after the trials, "several of the accusers – mostly teenage girls – admitted that they had fabricated their charges."
 In 1702, the General Court of Massachusetts declared the trials "unlawful", and in 1711 the colonial legislature annulled the convictions, passing a bill "mentioning 22 individuals by name" and reversing their attainders.

 The episode is one of colonial America's most notorious cases of mass hysteria.
-It was not unique, but a colonial manifestation of the much broader phenomenon of witch trials in the early modern period, which took the lives of tens of thousands in Europe.
+It was not entirely unique, but a colonial manifestation of the much broader phenomenon of witch trials in the early modern period, which took the lives of tens of thousands in Europe.
 In America, Salem's events have been used in political rhetoric and popular literature as a vivid cautionary tale about the dangers of isolation, religious extremism, false accusations, and lapses in due process.
 Many historians consider the lasting effects of the trials to have been highly influential in the history of the United States.
 According to historian George Lincoln Burr, "the Salem witchcraft was the rock on which the [New England] theocracy shattered."

 At the 300th anniversary events held in 1992 to commemorate the victims of the trials, a park was dedicated in Salem and a memorial in Danvers.
 In 1957, an act passed by the Massachusetts legislature absolved six people, while another one, passed in 2001, absolved five other victims.
 As of 2004, there was still talk about exonerating or pardoning all of the victims.
 In 2022, the last convicted Salem witch, Elizabeth Johnson Jr., was officially exonerated, 329 years after she had been found guilty.

-In January 2016, the University of Virginia announced its Gallows Hill Project team had determined the execution site in Salem, where the 19 "witches" had been hanged.
+In January 2016, the University of Virginia announced its Gallows Hill Project historical archeology team had determined the execution site in Salem, where the 19 "witches" had been hanged.
 The city dedicated the Proctor's Ledge Memorial to the victims there in 2017.

 Background

 While witch trials had begun to fade out across much of Europe by the mid-17th century, they continued on the fringes of Europe and in the American Colonies.
 The events in 1692–1693 in Salem became a brief outburst of a sort of hysteria in the New World, while the practice was already waning in most of Europe.

-In 1668, in Against Modern Sadducism, Joseph Glanvill claimed that he could prove the existence of witches and ghosts of the supernatural realm.
+In 1668, in Against Modern Sadducism, English clergyman and philosopher Joseph Glanvill claimed that he could prove the existence of witches and ghosts of the supernatural realm.
 Glanvill wrote about the "denial of the bodily resurrection, and the [supernatural] spirits."

 In his treatise, Glanvill claimed that ingenious men should believe in witches and apparitions; if they doubted the reality of spirits, they not only denied demons but also the almighty God.
 Glanvill wanted to prove that the supernatural could not be denied; those who did deny apparitions were considered heretics, for it also disproved their beliefs in angels.
 Works by men such as Glanvill and Cotton Mather tried to prove that "demons were alive".